220613-pwa-ext/environment-setup/README.md

 The following technologies are required in order to complete this phase of the program:

 - **Git**: We'll be using Git as a version control tool during the course of this program.
 Not only will you use Git to track changes to your projects, but you'll also use it to collaborate with your trainer and with your fellow associates.
-- **Java SE Development Kit 8**: We will be utilizing Java 8 as our primary language for the duration of the program.
-This software development kit will provide the compiler and runtime environment needed to quickly and efficiently develop Java applications.
-Please uninstall any other Java versions if it is there in your machine please as it would cause trouble later.
+- **Python**: We will be installing CPython, an interpreter that is used to run Python code that we will write.
+This is the official interpreter found on the https://www.python.org/ website
-- **IntelliJ**: We will be using IntelliJ as our *integrated development environment* (IDE).
+- **PyCharm**: We will be using PyCharm as our *integrated development environment* (IDE) for Python.
 Though you don't need an IDE to write code, an IDE provides several features that make rapid development (e.g. quickly writing and refactoring code) easier.
-- **Gradle**: Gradle is a software project management and build automation tool.
-We will use it to manage our projects' builds as it provides dependency management and streamlines several aspects of the testing life cycle.
 - **PostgreSQL**: PostgreSQL is an open source relational database.
 We will leverage this technology in order to persist and organize data.
 - **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources, one being Postgres.
 We'll use DBeaver in order to modify our databases and persist data using a simple user interface provided to us by the tool.
 - **Postman**: Postman is used for testing RESTful APIs.
 We'll use it to set up collections of tests for the RESTful APIs we design throughout the program.
 It can also be used to quickly test a single endpoint.
 - **Visual Studio Code**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
 Do not confuse this tool with an integrated development environment as it does not come equipped with all of the development tools you typically find in an IDE.
+- **Java SE Development Kit 8**: We will be utilizing Java 8 towards the second half of our training.
+This software development kit will provide the compiler and runtime environment needed to quickly and efficiently develop Java applications.
+Please uninstall any other Java versions if it is there in your machine please as it would cause trouble later.
+- **IntelliJ**: We will be using IntelliJ as our *integrated development environment* (IDE) for Java.
+This looks very similar to PyCharm as they are both developed by a company called JetBrains
+- **Maven**: Maven is a software project management and build automation tool.
+We will use it to manage our projects' builds as it provides dependency management and streamlines several aspects of the testing life cycle.

 ## Installation Steps
 This method is compatible with all environments as it does not require any platform-specific package managers.
 You need only visit the official websites for each of the technologies listed and download the version of the tool that is compatible with your system.